Update [February 13, 7pm]: The parade has been postponed until Sunday, February 21 because of extreme weather headed our way.

 Get there early to land a choice spot by the grandstand.
 The times are approximate and the street will be packed.
 Beautiful children will sing, the Lion Dancers will don their masks and begin their performance by bowing to those on the grandstand.
 Notable guests will be introduced.

-An explosion of tons of fireworks set off by the Fire Department caps the the morning’s activities.
+An explosion of tons of fireworks set off by the Fire Department caps the morning’s activities.
 You wouldn’t want to miss that.
 It’s an ear-splitting, gun-powdered smelling event which starts the New Year off just right.
 And in Chinese tradition, drives the evil spirits away.

 Finally the parade begins.
 You can march or eat.
 But don’t forget that it’s also Valentine’s Day.
-The restaurants are usually packed, and the Pacificana was just named among the top dim sum restaurants in New York.
+The restaurants are usually packed, and Pacificana was just named among the top dim sum restaurants in New York.
 You should call for a reservation.